-Probably due to a high pressure work environment in the Theme Three, Recommendation 5: Skills Development Division, the GEA's input was most Adjustment Programs develop a plan or often solicited to add a "gender and/or equity perspective", framework for equity for funding and rather than being integrated into planning and strategic program aspects of programming.
-This may be the result of unclear specific definition of the role of an equity advisor in the functions of programming and funding.
+Probably due to a high pressure work environment in the Skills Development Division, the GEA's input was most often solicited to add a "gender and/or equity perspective", framework for equity for funding and rather than being integrated into planning and strategic program aspects of programming.
+This may be the result of unclear definition of the role of an equity advisor in the functions of programming and funding.
 Whereas a number of programs plans.
-These could include: may have had "equity objectives" and "equity components", • the GEA was not able to discern a planned equity approach.
+These could include: may have had "equity objectives" and "equity components". • the GEA was not able to discern a planned equity approach.
 This was further evidenced by a seeming necessity to sacrifice equity-dedicated positions as peripheral to program • delivery.
-There appears to be a past history of tension with some equity groups and issues in the Division, which has the potential of prompting a "we/they" reaction among some • staff.
-As well, the focus for adjustment programs on business partnerships suggests to staff, in the absence of an alternative strategy, the need to downplay equity "business-driven" programs.
+There appears to be a past history of tension with some equity groups and issues in the Division, which has the potential of prompting a "we/they" reaction among some • As well, the focus for adjustment programs on business partnerships suggests to staff, in the absence of an alternative strategy, the need to downplay equity "business-driven" programs.